ASE A2 Automatic Transmission Practice Test

 - D. Neither A or B

 Answer B is wrong.
-A bent spool valve can not be repaired and must be replaced.
+Replace bent spool valves.

 Answer C is wrong.
 Technician A is correct.

 Answer D is wrong.
-Technician A is correct, always use lint free cloth on a valve body.
+Technician A is correct; always use a lint-free cloth on a valve body.

-25. During a transmission fluid check the technician notices the ATF is milky in appearance.
-The is caused by which of the following?
+25. During a transmission fluid check, the technician notices the ATF is milky in appearance.
+Which of these could be the cause?

 - A. Overheating